0wn1/LuaTranslateTool/README.md

 ------------
 ### Changelogs v1.1.2

-- Implemented FastColoredTextBox text editor
+- Implemented `FastColoredTextBox` text editor
-- Removed the “Clear Selected” and “Syntax Highlight” buttons
+- Removed the `Clear Selected` and `Syntax Highlight` buttons
 - And a few other minor fixes

 ------------